ShubraChowdhury/DeepReinforcementLearning/p2_continous-control/Report.md

 	1. Saves for all episode checkpoint_actor_all.pth and checkpoint_critic_all.pth
 	2. Saved after every 100 episode checkpoint_actor.pth and checkpoint_critic.pth
 	3. Saved after score of 30 plus and number of episode equal or greater than 100 checkpoint_actor_plus_30.pth and checkpoint_critic_plus_30.pth

+### Learning Algorithm

+The agent is trained using the DDPG algorithm which is an off-policy algorithm.
+It is not possible to straightforwardly apply Q-learning to continuous action spaces, because in continuous spaces finding the greedy policy requires an optimization of at at every timestep; this optimization is too slow to be practical with large, unconstrained function approximators and nontrivial action spaces.
+Instead DDPG is an actor-critic approach based on the DPG algorithm (Silveret al., 2014).
+The DPG algorithm maintains a parameterized actor function {mu(s|theta to power mu)} which specifies the current policy by deterministically mapping states to a specific action.
+The critic Q(s; a) is learned using the Bellman equation as in Q-learning.
+The actor is updated by following the applying the chain rule to the expected return from the start distribution J with respect to the actor parameters.

+As with Q learning, introducing non-linear function approximators means that convergence is no longer guaranteed.
+However, such approximators appear essential in order to learn and generalize on large state spaces.
+NFQCA (Hafner & Riedmiller, 2011), which uses the same update rules as DPG but with neural network function approximators, uses batch learning for stability, which is intractable for large networks.
+A minibatch version of NFQCA which does not reset the policy at each update, as would be required to scale to large networks, is equivalent to the original DPG.
+DDGP is modifications to DPG, inspired by the success of DQN, which allow it to use neural network function approximators to learn in large state and action spaces online.

+One challenge when using neural networks for reinforcement learning is that most optimization algorithms assume that the samples are independently and identically distributed.
+When the samples are generated from exploring sequentially in an environment this assumption no longer holds.
+Additionally, to make efficient use of hardware optimizations, it is essential to learn in minibatches, rather than online.

+As in DQN, DDPG uses replay buffer to address these issues.
+The replay buffer is a finite sized cache R. Transitions were sampled from the environment according to the exploration policy and the tuple (st; at; rt; st+1) was stored in the replay buffer.
+When the replay buffer was full the oldest samples were discarded.
+At each timestep the actor and critic are updated by sampling a minibatch uniformly from the buffer.
+Because DDPG is an off-policy algorithm, the replay buffer can be large, allowing the algorithm to benefit from learning across a set of uncorrelated transitions.

+A major challenge of learning in continuous action spaces is exploration.
+An advantage of off policies  algorithms such as DDPG is that it can treat the problem of exploration independently from the learning algorithm.

+![Algo][image1]

 ####   Training using Deep Deterministic Policy Gradient (DDPG)
 		 def ddpg(n_episodes=1000, max_t=1000, print_every=100,window_size=100):